Business (Common Entry) CR021

 Marketing graduates are qualified for positions in manufacturing and service industries.
 Their roles may be in marketing, sales, customer relations, market research or brand management.

-Business and Management graduates have a broad range of abilities which may lead to employment, in an administrative capacity, in areas such as accounting, marketing, computing, banking, insurance, travel and retailing.
+Business graduates have a broad range of abilities which may lead to employment, in an administrative capacity, in areas such as accounting, marketing, computing, banking, insurance, travel and retailing.

 Accounting graduates obtain employment in areas such as banking, computing, insurance or general management.
 Many graduates obtain positions as accounting trainees, completing professional accountancy examinations on a part-time basis while in employment.